Last Updated on

 It is by the time babies turn 9 months old that they can start shaking their heads from side to side.
 While it is normal in most cases, sometimes it could indicate a neurological or developmental disorder.
 This article lists the common reasons why babies shake their heads and when it is a cause for concern.

 When your baby shakes his head, it is just a sign of playfulness and interaction.
 If babies show normal signs of growth, they will be able to shake their heads to signal ‘yes’ or ‘no’ by the time they turn one.
 Most often, during the first few weeks of life, babies display jerky movements as they develop control of their muscles.
 As a parent, you will definitely be worried if you see your baby shaking his head from side to side all of a sudden.
-Here are a few reasons why your baby shaking his head is a completely normal thing and should not be any cause for concern:
+If you notice babies above 6 months shaking their heads, then it may indicate that they are trying to communicate with you.
+Communication isn’t just the only reason, but one of many.
+Let’s take a look at a few reasons why babies shake their heads and which reasons can be a cause for concern:

 1. Taking Control of His Body